Christian Bale and Matt Damon in winning form for real-life racing romp Ford v Ferrari

 The movie celebrates racing while poking fun at the childish compulsion to go faster, and is happy to admit these men are risking their lives because they're essentially boys with toys.
 Toys that frequently blow up and kill the driver, but still.
 One scene sees Bale and Damon's prickly friendship spill over into a hilarious schoolboy tussle, while the camaraderie and rivalry between drivers is summed up by Bale relentlessly heckling his opponents in a thick British accent -- complete with endearing Britishisms like, "Learn to drive you pillock!"
 You may want to remember that one the next time you get behind the wheel.

-Bale's character had been a tank commander in WW2, which is ironic as he's portrayed as a man who can never walk away from a battle even if means losing the war.
-Damon's character Carroll Shelby, literally heartbroken by the end of his racing career, has learned to play the game a little better, and he brings Miles along when Ford comes to him looking for a winning car.
+Bale plays straight-talking racer Ken Miles, who had been a tank commander in WW2 -- which is ironic since he's portrayed as a man who can never walk away from a battle even if it means losing the war.
+Damon's character Shelby, literally heartbroken by the end of his racing career, has learned to play the game a little better, and he brings Miles along when Ford come to him looking for a winning car.
 The race is on, and it's not just the artfully designed racers of Ferrari they need to beat: Shelby and Miles clash repeatedly with Ford's staid corporate culture.

 That's the real story of Ford v Ferrari.
 The instinct of a pure racer versus the groupthink of a boardroom of stuffed shirts.